What is a comparison rate?

-The comparison rate is an indicative interest rate that combines the nominal interest rate with any foreseeable fees and charges associated with the loan, to help you obtain a more comprehensive picture of what your car loan is going to cost you over the life of the loan.
+The comparison rate is an indicative interest rate that combines the nominal interest rate with any foreseeable fees and charges associated with the loan into a single figure, to help you get a more comprehensive picture of what your car loan is going to cost you over the life of the loan.

 While the comparison rate helps you to compare one car loan against another on a cost basis, it's also important to consider the features of a loan such as redraw and direct debit facilities, loan portability and repayment options that increase the flexibility of your loan and can make a huge difference to the overall cost of a car loan.